oviung/my-notes/Markdown - notes.md

 ## Code and Syntax highlighting [(up)](#table-of-contents)

-Inline code has one back-tick around it.<br>
+Inline code has one back-tick around it.
 Multiline code is surrounded by three back-ticks. (example uses 2 because they can't be nested...)
 ```
 This `is inline` code.